 5 tips for cutting budgets in a crisis without hurting security

-Information security has long had the reputation of being unstaffed and underfinanced, and that was before COVID-19.
-Under the current economic downturn, pressures have become even greater, with research company Pulse reporting on June 4th that 23% of security are currently frozen and that 49% have been reduced.
+Information has long had the reputation of being unstaffed and underfinanced, and that was before COVID-19.
+Under the current economic downturn, pressures have become even greater, with research company Pulse reporting on June 4th that 23% of security budgets are currently frozen and that 49% have been reduced.

 So when the CEO asks you to cut that already under-resourced budget, where should a CISO start?
 More specifically, is there a way to make these cuts that can keep them from becoming permanent once the economic downturn is over?
 CSO connected with consultants, vendors and CISOs for their top :